Gretna, Dumfries and Galloway

-Gretna is a new town in Dumfries and Galloway, Scotland, originally part of the historic county of Dumfriesshire.
+Gretna is a town in Dumfries and Galloway, Scotland, originally part of the historic county of Dumfriesshire.
 It is located close to the A74(M) on the border of Scotland and England and near the mouths of the rivers Esk and Sark.
 Gretna was built from 1915 and is about 1km south of the older village Gretna Green.

 The town is situated 22 mi east-south-east of Dumfries, 8 mi east of Annan, 10 mi north-west of Carlisle, 88 mi south-east of Glasgow and 89.5 mi south of Edinburgh.

 History

-World War I
+First World War

-HM Factory, Gretna, codenamed Moorside, was a cordite munitions factory built between Gretna Green and the Solway Firth to supply ammunition to British forces during World War I. This developed into the town of Gretna.
+HM Factory, Gretna, codenamed Moorside, was a cordite munitions factory built between Gretna Green and the Solway Firth to supply ammunition to British forces during the First World War.
+This developed into the town of Gretna.

+1941 bombing

+Gretna was bombed on 7 April 1941 by an aircraft that had earlier taken part in a raid near Glasgow.
+Twenty-eight people were killed.

 Transport

 Rail

 In the 1840s, there were three main railway companies building lines around Gretna, and this resulted in three railway stations named "Gretna".
 The first station called "Gretna" was opened by the Glasgow, Dumfries and Carlisle Railway on 23 August 1843.
 The station was renamed Gretna Green railway station in April 1852.
 It closed on 6 December 1965, but a new station was opened by British Rail nearby on 20 September 1993.
 The station is served by Glasgow South Western Line.
 This station had a new platform added in 2009, to coincide with the redoubling of this section of track.
 The other two stations were located a short distance to the east of Gretna, over the border in England.
 Gretna (Caledonian) railway station was opened on 9 September 1847 by the Caledonian Railway on its main line between Carlisle and Glasgow and Edinburgh.
 The station closed on 10 September 1951.
 The North British Railway built Gretna (Border Union) railway station next to the Caledonian station, at Gretna junction, on its short link to the Border Union Railway.
 The station opened on 1 November 1861 and closed during World War One on 9 August 1915.